-Student teachers provide feedback concerning the teacher education program and various University services and programs and complete evaluations of their Cooperating Teacher, Cooperating Principal, and University Supervisor through a university-based online survey.
+At the end of the semester, Student Teachers are required to attend Program Evaluation Day.
+The purpose of this meeting is for Student Teachers to provide feedback concerning the teacher education program and various University services and programs.
+In addition, Student Teachers complete confidential evaluations of the Cooperating teacher, Cooperating Principal, and University Supervisor.